strapi/strapi-meetups/README.md

 Learn, share and collaborate with the community at Strapi meetups.
 Contributions welcome.

 Welcome to the Strapi meetup repositories.
-Our goal is to provide ressources and support to everyone who wants to bring the community together by organizing Strapi meetups.
-Here is a list of ressources we have created to provide guidance and support on the organization of Strapi meetups:
+Our goal is to provide resources and support to everyone who wants to bring the community together by organizing Strapi meetups.
+Here is a list of resources we have created to provide guidance and support on the organization of Strapi meetups:

-- If you have any questions about organizing Strapi meetups please check out the [Meetup FAQ](https://github.com/strapi/strapi-meetups/blob/master/meetup-faq.md) before creating an issue on this repsoitory.
+- If you have any questions about organizing Strapi meetups please check out the [Meetup FAQ](https://github.com/strapi/strapi-meetups/blob/master/meetup-faq.md) before creating an issue on this repository.
 - Here is the [Strapi Community Leader program guidelines](https://github.com/strapi/strapi-meetups/blob/master/guidelines.md)